rachaelstanislaw/intro_ci/README.md

 9. Click "Add Manually", etc.
 10. Wait for green build!

-## details of your build in circleci
+## Details of your build in CircleCI

 Circleci dashboard.
 Green build